8-10-19 updated plots and commentary

 Spending growth slowed to 7.0% in 2016 and only 4.5% in 2017.
 It’s expected, after final revisions that 2018 spending will finish at 6+%.

 Producer Price Index (PPI) Material Inputs (excluding labor) costs to new construction increased +4% in 2018 after a downward trend from +5% in 2011 led to decreased cost of -3% in 2015, the only negative cost for inputs in the past 20 years.
 Input costs to nonresidential structures in 2017+2018 average +4.2%, the highest in seven years.
 Infrastructure cost are up near 5% and single-family residential inputs are up 4%.
 But material inputs accounts for only a portion of the final cost of constructed buildings.

 Labor input is currently experiencing cost increases.
 When there is a shortage of labor, contractors may pay a premium to keep their workers.
 All of that premium may not be picked up in wage reports.
-Potential labor shortages in an area might result in +8% to +10% inflation on labor cost just over the last two years.
+Also, some of the labor inflation is due to lost productivity due to less skilled workforce.
 Unemployment in construction is the lowest on record.
-A tight labor market will keep labor costs climbing at the fastest rate in years.
+There is some sign of jobs growth slowing down in Q2 and Q3 2019, and potentially getting slower.